cicsdev/cics-java-liberty-springboot-jms/blog.md

 In order to make our JMSMessageReceiver class fully transactional we need to ensure that reading messages from the JMS queue is coordinated with writing to the CICS TSQ.
 When using the JMS resource adapter in client mode, 'sends' and 'receives' do not operate under the control of the CICS unit-of-work, so to coordinate these two actions we need to use a global transaction and the Java Transaction API.
 `PlatformTransactionManager` is the central interface in Spring's transaction infrastructure and
-Spring makes available several implementations of the platform transaction manager interface for handling transactions across JDBC, JPA, Hibernate, JMS and so on.
+Spring offers several implementations of the platform transaction manager interface for handling transactions across JDBC, JPA, Hibernate, JMS and so on.

 Spring makes available the `JmsTransactionManager`, which implements a local transaction using the `PlatformTransactionManager`, or Spring's `JtaTransactionManager` which provides global transaction support based on JTA.
-In our scenario to integrate recoverable operations across our JMSListner and the CICS TSQ resource we will need to use the Spring `JtaTransactionManager`.
+In our scenario to integrate recoverable operations across our JMSListener and the CICS TSQ resource we will need to use the Spring `JtaTransactionManager`.
 For more information see [Spring Boot Java applications for CICS, Part 3: Transactions](https://developer.ibm.com/tutorials/spring-boot-java-applications-for-cics-part-3-transactions)

 Based on the this knowledge, amend your Spring Application class by adding a new Spring Bean for a JTA enabled PlatformTransactionManager as follows.